“If winter comes, can spring be far behind?”

 If you visit Hawaii during Makahiki, you’ll get a complete carnival-like experience with people playing games, sporting events, food, Hawaiian music and dance.

 Every year during the winter solstice in December, residents of Brighton throng the streets to participate in or witness the Burning of Clocks.
 This celebration is a great amalgamation of traditions, beliefs, and communal faith.

 You’ll see a parade that walks towards the sea, carrying willow lanterns made of handmade paper.
 When the parade reaches the sea, there’s an explosion of fireworks and a bonfire made from burning clocks.
-The clothes worn by the participants may have clock faces to symbolize the concept of the event.
+The clothes worn by the participants may have clock faces to symbolise the concept of the event.

 Did you know Burning of Clocks is a crowdfunded event?
-An arts charity called Same Sky organizes the event every year with some help from the City Council.
+An arts charity called Same Sky organises the event every year with some help from the City Council.
 The town’s local businesses and citizens pitch in to make the celebration memorable.

 What: Newgrange Gathering